40 Famous Australian Landmarks You Must Visit

 Shark Bay, Denham

 Situated in the Gascoyne region of Western Australia, Shark Bay is a UNESCO World Heritage Site covering 23,000 square kilometres.
 It was the first location in the area to receive UNESCO status in 1991.
+Shark Bay is one of the famous landmarks of Australia that is known for having rare plant species.

-Shark Bay is known for having rare plant species, the most stable dugong population in the world, the oldest living fossils on Earth, and the well-known Shell Beach.
+It also has the most stable dugong population in the world, the oldest living fossils on Earth, and the well-known Shell Beach.
 It is also home to humpback whales, pelicans, manta rays, more than 6000 turtles, and at least 28 shark species.

 Port Arthur Historic Site, Port Arthur